Hem i Sverige: History and profile

 In 1925 the National Association against Emigration was closed, and the magazine was redesigned.
 It began to appear under the title Hem i Sverige from 1926.
 Its focus became small farming activities and residential development in Sweden.
 Later it featured articles on crafts, but was not affiliated with the Swedish Arts and Crafts Society.
 Tyra Lundgren and Ulla Molin (daughter-in-law of Adrian Molin) were among its editors.
 The latter served in the post between 1942 and 1966.

-In 1964 the magazine was renamed as Villa & Hem i Sverige.
+The magazine was renamed as Villa & Hem i Sverige in 1964.
 Later its title was changed again, and it folded in 1977 under the title Bonytt.

-All issues of the magazine from 1935 to 1941 and 1946–1960 are archived at the Stockholm City Archives.
+All issues of the magazine from 1935 to 1941 and from 1946 to 1960 are archived at the Stockholm City Archives.
 Issues from 1956, 1958–1975 are archived at ArkDes in Stockholm.